 Guest List: What to Consider

-Here’s the thing… the more people you have, the less time you will have with any of them, the more it will cost, and the more you have to organise (stationery, seating plans, hireage, meals, transport).
+A crucial point to consider is that the more people you have, the less time you will have with any of them, the more your wedding costs, and the more you have to organise (stationery, seating plans, hireage, meals, and transport, for instance).
 There is a growing trend to instead opt for a small wedding, with even ‘pop-up’ weddings of 30 guests, or even smaller elopements, gaining popularity.

-- Have an informal reception a couple of months after your small wedding, and invite others to join you to celebrate there;
+- Have an informal reception party shortly after your small wedding or elopement, and invite others to join you to celebrate there;

-- Do whatever the hell you like and stop feeling guilty, because it’s your wedding, and those that really care about you will understand and respect your decision.
+- Do absolutely whatever feels right to you and stop feeling guilty, because it is your wedding, and those that really care about you will understand and respect your decision either way.

 Need to Narrow down your guest list?

-Once you have a target number that fits your budget, expectations and desires, even if you are having a large wedding, you may need to cut it down.
-Many couples like to narrow down their list with a few rules, like ‘no ring, no bring’, no workmates, or no children.
-They may be right for you, but you don’t need rules to work out who you want to share your special day with.
-It’s not always as easy as excluding all those people.
+Once you have a target guest number which fits your budget, expectations and desires, even if you are having a very large wedding, you may need to cut it down.
+Many couples like to narrow down their list with a few rules, like ‘no ring, no bring’, no colleagues, or no children.
+These rules may be right for you, but you don’t necessarily need rules to work out who you want to share your special day with, and it’s not always as easy as excluding all those people.

-How to actually narrow down your guest list…
+Practical Ways to narrow down your Guest List

-If you fall in love with a venue that doesn’t cater to your entire guest list, head back to excel (you have the guest list spreadsheet, right?) armed with the list of everyone you’ve considered inviting, and put them in order.
+If you fall in love with a venue that doesn’t cater to your entire guest list, head back to excel (you have the guest list spreadsheet) armed with the list of everyone you’ve considered inviting, and put them in order.

 - Three columns: Definites, Probables, Maybes.

 - Probables: If you can make it work, you’ll have them all… if they can all make it, that is.
-Put this list in order of absolute importance, from your ride-or-dies that’ve been with you since high school to the colleague that gets you through Monday morning, get them in some semblance of an order.
+Put this list in order of absolute importance, from your ride-or-dies that’ve been with you since childhood to the colleagues that get you through Monday morning, get them in some semblance of an order.

-- Maybes: Extended family, friends you haven’t seen in a while, girls who weren’t actually that nice in high school but are vaguely in your friend circle, colleague you can’t deal with til Tuesday…
+- Maybes: Extended family, friends you haven’t seen in a while, those you aren’t that close with but are vaguely in your friend circle, acquaintances, and others.

 Okay, are you ready for this.
 Don’t skip past the photo until you have that list in front of you.
 Let’s pretend your desk is this tidy too…

-If the number of guests in the first column match your venue capacity/budget/desires, you’ve won.
-Congratulations, you are getting married with all the most important people in your lives, and you get to do so in the venue you love.
-Too many on list one?
-You need to find a bigger venue, reallocate your budget, or save for longer.
-People are everything, you need those people there (you said so yourself).
+If the number of guests in the first (“definites“) column match your venue capacity/budget/desires, you’ve already succeeded.
+You are getting married with all the most important people in your lives, and you get to do so in the venue you love.
+If there’s already too many on list one, you need to find a bigger venue, reallocate your budget, or save for longer.
+People are everything, and you need those people there (you said so yourself).

-If there’s fewer guests than the capacity of the venue/your budget allows, bonus!
-You can invite even more lovely people, I suggest you do so from list two.
-Okay, so you can’t get all the way through list two, but you get to marry the person of your dreams in a dream location, you’re winning!
-The more people you have, the less time you’ll have with each of them, the fewer memories of your time with them to look back on (also, the more complicated the seating plan…).
-Only 80-90% of those you invite are likely to be able to make it, so you’ll probably be able to add a couple more along the way.
+If there are fewer guests on that list than the capacity of the venue and your budget allows, this is a bonus!
+Now you can invite even more of your most loved people from list two (“probables“).
+Possibly, you won’t get all the way through list two, but you get to marry the person of your dreams in a dream location, so you’re still winning!
+Remember, the more guests you invite, the less time you’ll have with each of them and the fewer memories of your time with them to look back on (also, the more complicated the seating plan…).
+Also, only 80-90% of those you invite are likely to be able to make it, so you’ll probably be able to add a couple more along the way.

 Back to those Guest List Rules

-If the numbers are out of control, consider the following options/rules/guidelines for reducing the guest list:
+If the numbers are still out of control, consider the following options/rules/guidelines for reducing the guest list:

 – Don’t just mindlessly give guests a “plus one“.
 Your friends need not be joined-at-the-hip to their boyfriend or girlfriend, and if the relationship is within its first year or so, and the couple are not yet ‘de-facto’, living together, or have each other in their own ‘definite’ futures, don’t feel like you have to invite them to celebrate your definite future.
 Your true friends will understand, and why are you bothering to worry about those that wouldn’t?
 Personally, with work colleagues, I’d suggest that unless you know their significant other, don’t invite their spouses – those people aren’t a part of your relationship with them.
 Do be thoughtful if your friend won’t know anyone else there otherwise, or is coming from overseas.